News of Records

 The above is for guidance only.
 It remains up to you to operate in accordance with the traditions and procedures of your country.

 Suzie M. GEBB

-All entries must be made to Your Organising FAI Member Country by their deadline.
-Click on the above link for the address of your member country.
+All entries must be sent to Your Organising FAI Member Country by their deadline.

 Details on the theme to be found here.